mrm48/diet/README.md

 # MauIt

 Dieter REST API written in Go using a postgresql database for storing foods, entries and dieter information.
+A frontend is also provided.

 ## Endpoints